smartdevicelink/sdl_requirements/detailed_docs/SDL-HMI_API/OnServiceUpdate/OnServiceUpdate_TRS.md

 and SDL doesn’t have certificates/has expired certificate/certificate is about to expire in next 24 hours

 SDL must
-send OnStatusUpdate(UPDATE_NEEDED) notification to HMI start PTU
+- send OnStatusUpdate(UPDATE_NEEDED) notification to HMI
+- start PTU
-send OnStatusUpdate(UP_TO_DATE) notification to HMI after PTU successfully completed
+- send OnStatusUpdate(UP_TO_DATE) notification to HMI after PTU successfully completed
+- validate cerificate
+- send OnServiceUpdate(appID, VIDEO, REQUEST_ACCEPTED) to HMI

 5.
-In case Policy Table Update times out and PTU retry attempts have been exhausted
+In case Policy Table Update times out
+and PTU retry attempts have been exhausted (is defined by the size of array `seconds_between_retries`in PT)

 SDL must
 send OnServiceUpdate(VIDEO, REQUEST_REJECTED, PTU_FAILED) notification to HMI